phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### show-result  [Test Result]
 Open up the test results in the Phoronix Test Suite Result Viewer or on OpenBenchmarking.org.

-#### wins-and-losses  [Test Result]
-This option is used if you wish to analyze a result file to see which runs produced the most wins/losses of those result identifiers in the saved file.

 ## Other